wvw999/puzzle-engine/notes.md

+* builder is complete: can easily generate a board. moving on to move updater, which will shift the letters when a successful play is made

+also on the to-do list:
+game turn manager
+  start of game:
+    get board from database
+  ongoing maint:
+    display board on page
+    track words found
+    display found words on page
+  win:
+    all words found (end on last word found)

 "experimental"=> [["e", 2, 1],  ["x", 1, 1],  ["p", 2, 2],  ["e", 2, 3],  ["r", 3, 3],  ["i", 4, 3],  ["m", 3, 2],  ["e", 3, 1],  ["n", 4, 1],  ["t", 5, 1],  ["a", 5, 2],  ["l", 6, 3]],
 "undertake"=> [["u", 1, 2],  ["n", 1, 3],  ["d", 1, 4],  ["e", 2, 5],  ["r", 1, 5],  ["t", 2, 4],  ["a", 3, 4],  ["k", 4, 5],  ["e", 4, 4]],
 "counselor"=> [["c", 7, 2],  ["o", 6, 2],  ["u", 6, 1],  ["n", 7, 1],  ["s", 8, 1],  ["e", 8, 2],  ["l", 8, 3],  ["o", 8, 4],  ["r", 7, 4]],